SECA MISSION AND EXPECTED SCHOOL-WIDE LEARNING RESULTS

 - Students will set, achieve, and evaluate goals, making them personally responsible for their learning.

-- Students will participate in activities outside of the classroom that augment learning.
+- Students will participate in activities outside of the classroom that augments learning.

 - Students will apply a variety of strategies to manage complex issues.